apicalshark/quantum-launcher/changelogs/unreleased.md

 - Fixed java install progress bar being stuck at the end
 - Fixed many formatting issues in game logs
 - Fixed welcome screen not working
+- Fixed arrow keys to switch instances, not updating the Edit menu
+- Fixed lag spikes on some systems when selecting instances

 - Old Minecraft versions are now in the correct order in the download list (b)
 - Snapshots of 1.0 to 1.5.2 are no longer missing for download (b)